When you are going fishing, it is important to know the behaviors of the type of fish that you are trying to catch.

 Even though catfish are not exclusively bottom-feeding fish, there are times when you need to target them on the bottom.
 You need to be patient but it isn’t too hard.
 You can use weights and sinkers to get to the lowest point under the water.

-These fish hang out in areas with plenty of cover, including rocks, logs, and anything else that they can hide under.
+These fish hang out in areas with plenty of covers, including rocks, logs, and anything else that they can hide under.

 What Do Catfish Feed on?